pd/quickref.el/README.md

 anyway.

 ## Usage
-1. Guess relevant topics and display their notes: `C-c q e`
+1. Guess relevant topics and display their notes in the echo area: `C-c q e`
 2. Prompt for a topic and display its notes: `C-u C-c q e`
+3. Display notes in a short window at the bottom of the selected window: `C-c q w`
+4. Dismiss that window: `C-c q 0`
-3. Add a note: `C-c q a`
+5. Add a note: `C-c q a`
-4. Delete a note: `C-c q d`
+6. Delete a note: `C-c q d`
-5. Save your quickrefs to disk: `C-c q C-s`
+7. Save your quickrefs to disk: `C-c q C-s`
-6. Reload your quickrefs from disk: `C-c q C-r`
+8. Reload your quickrefs from disk: `C-c q C-r`